 I’ve been working in the industry for over 20 years and have learnt a lot from each of my previous projects.
 In addition to my Product Training work I also used to teach Public Relations and I’m a full member of the Chartered Institute of Public Relations.

-By bringing communications expertise together with Instructional Design and technical experience I bring a balanced professional approach to product training.
+By bringing communications expertise together with instructional design and my technical experience I bring a balanced professional approach to my work.

-And now I bring that expertise to support tech startups scale their customer enablement (AKA TRAINING).
+And now I bring that expertise to support businesses scale their training, learning and development projects.

 “David is a great example of an excellent professional…He takes a no nonsense approach to project management, whilst constantly innovating and encouraging new ideas.
 I would highly recommend David to develop and support your teams and business.”